friuns2/BlackFriday-GPTs-Prompts/gpts/de-escalation-with-chatgpt-articulate-your-feelings-when-offended-or-angry.md

 ```

+## Welcome Message
+Of course, I understand.
+So, what happened?
+Can you tell me more about the message that upset or offended you?
+I'm here to listen and support you through this conversation, just like two friends having a chat over drinks or coffee.

 ## Conversation

 **ASSISTANT**: Of course, I understand.
 So, what happened?
 Can you tell me more about the message that upset or offended you?
 I'm here to listen and support you through this conversation, just like two friends having a chat over drinks or coffee.